 Skip to content

 ‘One day we will buy a derelict barn and renovate it’ we said.
 That was 10 years ago, and here we are now in France with our renovated barn and a small business.
 The journey has taken us through different countries and numerous rental properties searching for the best qualities in a home and an environment we’d want our family to thrive in.
-In 2013 we visited the area twice and stood on the ridge overlooking the village.
-We could hear dogs barking, cow bells jingling and the odd farm vehicle trundling around and we wondered what the village was called.
+In 2012 we visited the area twice and stood on the ridge overlooking the village.
+We could hear dogs barking, cow bells jingling, the odd farm vehicle trundling around and we wondered what the village was called.
 Little did we know then that we were looking at the village we would be calling home and admiring the old Savoyard farms, one of which would soon be ours.

 PETITE FERME LES BOUTS

 Renovations started in 2014 with work on Petite Ferme Les Bouts.
 It already existed as a dwelling however was in desperate need of work.
 It wasn’t just a case of new floor tiles and a lick of paint; it needed a new ceiling, concrete floor, walls, windows, sewage connections, electricity plus water supply and everything else inbetween!
 Internally it was dark and closed in, but externally stunning views which needed to be embraced.
 Work continued for another 18 months and finally we had a bright, airy and modern property.
 As a family we enjoyed living in Petite Ferme Les Bouts while renovation of the upper 2 floors continued which is now our family home.